IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

 A :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` actually tracks not only the contract model state (in our case the ``GameModel`` type), but also the quantities of :term:`tokens<token>` expected to be in each wallet, which are checked at the end of each test.
-It is these expectations that are manipulated by :hsobj:`Plutus.Contract.Test.ContractModel.forge`, :hsobj:`Plutus.Contract.Test.ContractModel.deposit`, etc... don't confuse them with operations that *actually* forge or move :term:`tokens<token>` in the implementation.
+It is these expectations that are manipulated by :hsobj:`Plutus.Contract.Test.ContractModel.mint`, :hsobj:`Plutus.Contract.Test.ContractModel.deposit`, etc... don't confuse them with operations that *actually* mint or move :term:`tokens<token>` in the implementation.
 The :hsobj:`Plutus.Contract.Test.ContractModel.ModelState` type contains all of this information.